-Whilst still dazed by the breast cancer diagnosis you might be told that you need surgery.
+While still dazed by the breast cancer diagnosis you might be told that you need surgery.
 Yep.
 Just pile on more poop.
-Here is my super-quick (non-techy) guide to breast cancer surgery.
+Here is our super-quick (non-techy) guide to breast cancer surgery.

 Everyone’s surgical options are different.
 The most common types of surgery for breast cancer are:

 o Lymph node removal (technical term: axillary node dissection) – some or all lymph nodes removed from under one or both arms where cancer cells are found in the lymph nodes.

 o Sentinel lymph node biopsy – a few lymph nodes are removed from the armpit to test if there are any cancer cells.

 o Lumpectomy (or wide local incision) – the cancerous tissue is removed from the breast.

 o Partial mastectomy – the removal of part of the breast.

 o Single mastectomy – the removal of one breast.